-I love this website, minimalism at its best.
-The menu structure and icons it employs for navigation are great, there is very little in the way of distraction on their pages.
-Google Ventures primarily tells the story of how they’ve helped start ups grow and scale, their website also provides extensive information on the startups they’ve funded.
+Minimalism at its best.
+The menu structure and icons it employ for navigation are great; there is very little in the way of distraction on their pages.
+Google Ventures primarily tells the story of how they’ve helped startups grow and scale.
+Their website also provides extensive information on the startups they’ve funded.

 The Rolling Stones

-One of the most well known bands and or brands in the music industry for more than half century, their website uses WordPress.
-The website has a lot of pink against a blue background and lot of video given the nature of the content you might expect.
-That is true at least on the landing page, but if you explore the website a bit more you’ll also find a lot of text content equally well presented.
+One of the most well-known bands and/or brands in the music industry for more than half century, their website uses WordPress.
+The website has a lot of pink against a blue background and lots of videos, given the nature of the content you might expect.
+That is true at least on the landing page.
+But, if you explore the website a bit more, you’ll also find a lot of text content equally and well presented.

 A professional content discovery service that makes more than 200 billion recommendations on a daily basis.
-The website is well designed, site has a few full screen images and uses the color orange very effectively indeed.
+The well-desinged website has a few full-screen images and uses the color orange very effectively indeed.
 There is very little text on the homepage and a menu that is as small as can be.
 The site is also incredibly easy to navigate.

-Wired is a magazine that brings to you tomorrow’s technologies today.
+Wired is a magazine that brings you tomorrow’s technologies today.
 Their main website has a lot of content and a pretty large menu with a ton of options to choose from.
-The site uses a partial grid system in conjunction with side bars displaying a content stream of new information as new content is generated on the website.
+It also uses a partial grid system in conjunction with side bars displaying a content stream of new information, as new ones are generated on the website.

-We’ve seen so many websites ranging from corporations, small online businesses to non profit organisations and magazines leveraging WordPress as a means to publish content on the internet.
-But WordPress is also used as a blog and it is an awesome platform for your average blog.
+We’ve seen so many websites ranging from corporations, small online businesses to non profit organizations and magazines leveraging WordPress as a means to publish content on the Internet.
+But WordPress is also used as a blog, and it is an awesome platform for your average blog.

 Play Station Blog

-The website is pretty awesome with a portfolio/grid esque based approach to video and image rich content.
-They’ve packed in a lot of images into a very small space at the top of the site and as you scroll down, the site is divided into two columns with large video content bearing individual posts.
+The website is pretty awesome with a portfolio/grid approach to video and image rich content.
+They’ve packed in a lot of images into a very small space at the top of the site.
+Moreover, as you scroll down, the site is divided into two columns, with large video content bearing individual posts.

-TED is another non profit organization that leverages the power of WordPress to communicate ideas via the world wide web.
-The website employs a menu with not too many options, followed by a full screen article post and a two column grid with more recently published articles.
-They also have quite an extensive footer which directs you to the various TED programs and communication channels for interacting with TED.
+TED is another non-profit organization that leverages the power of WordPress to communicate ideas via the web.
+The website employs a menu with not too many options, followed by a full-screen article post and a two-column grid with more recently published articles.
+They also have quite an extensive footer.
+It directs you to the various TED programs and communication channels for interacting with TED.

-A leading provider of raw computing infrastructure runs a blog which uses WordPress.
-A simple blog with with the posts divided into feature posts and latest posts.
-Obviously being the blog of a service provider there are a lot of link-backs to their services and their mother site.
+Rackspace is a WordPress blog, and is one of the leadings provider of raw computing infrastructure.
+A simple blog with with the posts divided into featured and latest posts.
+Obviously, as the blog of a service provider, there are a lot of link-backs to their services and their mother site.

 Official LinkedIn Blog

 Yes, the most used professional social network’s blog runs on WordPress.
-The website is designed for one purpose and that is made abundantly clear from the onset.
-Most of the content on the blog focuses attention on human resources, talent management and hiring practices across the globe.
+The website is designed for one purpose, and that is made abundantly clear from the onset.
+Most of the content on the blog focuses on human resources, talent management and hiring practices across the globe.

 SAP News Center